A prostate biopsy is the only medical procedure with which prostate cancer can be diagnosed conclusively.

 - Risk of infection (lower for transperineal biopsy)

-Once the prostate biopsy is complete, the samples taken are sent to a doctor specialising in the analysis of cancer cells: the anatomical pathologist.
+Once the prostate biopsy is complete, the samples taken are sent to a doctor specializing in the analysis of cancer cells: the anatomical pathologist.

 This specialist will then determine whether or not cancer tissue is present in each sample.
 Any cancer cells are identified and classified according to their aggressiveness and size using a Gleason Score.

-For over a decade KOELIS, The Prostate Care Company, has assisted urologists and radiologists from around the world in their routine clinical practice providing the latest technology.
+For over a decade KOELIS® has assisted urologists and radiologists from around the world in their routine clinical practice providing the latest technology.
 In order to bring personalized answers to every patient in the respect of their quality of life, we’ve developed KOELIS Trinity® the first image-based cartographer.
-This system allows physicians to perform targeted transperineal or transrectal MRI/US fusion guided biopsies under local or general anesthesia.
+This system allows physicians to perform targeted transperineal or transrectal MRI/US fusion-guided biopsies under local or general anesthesia.